the-armand/c-stripper/README.md

-# c-stripper : A Self-Cleaning C Preprocessor
+# C-Stripper : A Self-Cleaning C Preprocessor

 **c-stripper** is a minimalist comment-stripping preprocessor for C source files.
 It removes both `//` and `/* ... */` comments safely including multi-line block comments that span across buffer boundaries and preserves the structure of the original file where appropriate.